karandave211/karandave211.github.io/_posts/2026-04-24-why-local-businesses-ignore-seo-ahmedabad.md

 tags:
   - Local SEO
   - Ahmedabad
-excerpt: "Why Ahmedabad businesses skip SEO (and how to persuade them).
-Practical tips from my internship experience →"
+excerpt: "Insights from my internship: common objections to SEO and how to persuade business owners with small wins."
 ---

 During my SEO internship at Shaligram Infotech, I have spoken with dozens of local business owners in Ahmedabad – cafes, retailers, service providers, and small manufacturers.
 A recurring theme emerges: **many still do not invest in search engine optimisation.**